JuliaDiff/ChainRules.jl/docs/src/index.md

     return ∂Y
 end
 ```
-Note that there is one `Δargs...` per `arg` to the orginal function, and they are similar in type/structure to the ccorresponding inputs.
+**Note:** that there is one `Δargs...` per `arg` to the original function, and they are similar in type/structure to the corresponding inputs.
 Plus the `Δself` (don't worry we will be back to explain this soon).
 The `∂Y` will be similar in type/structure to the original function's output `Y`.
 In particular if that function returned a tuple then `∂Y` will be a tuple of same size.